wwfiney/crazyflie_firmware_keil_gcc/README.md

 1 Check your keil target setting before use it!
 2 Reduce heap size FreeRTOS used from 15K to 12K
 3 Version number not porting
+4 Specify scat_cload.txt as the linker scatter file if use CLoader

 This project contains the source code for the Crazyflie firmware.
 More information can be found on the [Bitcraze wiki](http://wiki.bitcraze.se/projects:crazyflie:index)